 Browse through the profiles of EMABG alumni who are working in the field of ABG.

-Hosur Shivappagowda Adarsha (India): Scientist in Fisheries at ICAR Krishi Vigyan Kendra (currently living in India)
+Hosur Shivappagowda Adarsha (India): Scientist in Fisheries at ICAR Krishi Vigyan Kendra (currently living in India), promoting fisheries with new breeds, varieties and advanced aquaculture technologies.

 I am working as a scientist in fisheries at ICAR Krishi Vigyan Kendra, India.